Home

 See the official TREC iKAT repository for tools and code related to the track

-Introduction to TREC Interactive Knowledge Assistance Track
+About TREC Interactive Knowledge Assistance Track (iKAT)

 The widespread adoption of voice-based assistants is significantly changing how we interact with technology.
 According to a Comscore report, over 20% of U.S. households now own a smart speaker.
 This trend is further exemplified by the recent introduction of assistant-enabled smart glasses by major tech companies, pushing the boundaries of real-world applications.